JinayJain/backprop-vis/README.md

 To explore the flow of gradients in your computations:

-1. Input an expression into the text box and watch your computation graph automatically generate.
+1. Input an expression into the text box and watch your computation graph automatically generate
-    -   The visualization supports addition, subtraction, multiplication, division, parenthesis, and exponents.
+    -   The visualization supports addition, subtraction, multiplication, division, parenthesis, and exponents
     -   Use single-letter variable names to define your variables
-2. Navigate the computation graph by panning across the screen by holding down your mouse.
+2. Navigate the computation graph by panning across the screen by holding down your mouse

 3. Insert the values you would like for each of the variables in your computation

 4. Click on "Compute" to see the final output of the expression.

-5. Click on "Find Gradients" to see how gradients flow backwards in the computation graph using backpropagation.
+5. Click on "Find Gradients" to see how gradients flow backwards in the computation graph using backpropagation

 Each node in the graph transmits values to their parent nodes during forward propagation.
 During the gradient calculation step, the parents send gradients